 “13 So if you faithfully obey the commands I am giving you today—to love the Lord God and to serve him with all your heart and with all your soul— 14 then I will send rain on your land in its season, both autumn and spring rains, so that you may gather in your grain, new wine and olive oil.
 15 I will provide grass in the fields for your cattle, and you will eat and be satisfied.

-The second section of the Shema reiterates the directive to follow God and keep faith at the heart of our lives.
-Additionally, these verses outline the flourishing that accompanies a life lived as God intends and warn of the dangers in going our own way.
+The second section of the Shema reiterates the directive to follow one true God and keep faith at the heart of our lives.
+Additionally, these Biblical verses outline the flourishing that accompanies a life lived as God intends and warn of the dangers in going our own way.

 The Shema in Practice